2021 – 2022

 Education Policy Fellows

-Mandi Bagget graduated from UNC-Chapel Hill in 1995, was a Teaching Fellows Recipient, earned her BA in Elementary Education/Psychology from NCSU in 2002, and her MA in Curriculum and Instruction.
-She is currently in her 27th year of teaching, and holds the following school-based positions: PBIS (Positive Behavior and Intervention Support) chair, SIP (School Improvement Chair), Grade Level Chair, Mentor Coordinator.
+Mandi Baggett earned her BA in Elementary Education/Psychology from UNC-Chapel Hill in 1995, was a Teaching Fellows Recipient, and earned her MA in Curriculum and Instruction from NCSU in 2002.
+She is currently in her 27th year of teaching, serves as Mentor Coordinator, and has also held the following school-based positions: PBIS (Positive Behavior and Intervention Support) chair, SIP (School Improvement Chair), Grade Level Chair.
 She is currently teaching second grade.
 Her hobbies include watching Carolina sports, going to the beach, reading (in the summer), spending time with family and friends.
 Key indicator- will always wear lipstick.

 Sarah Battersby currently serves Triangle Community Foundation as Senior Program Officer for Education Initiatives, managing the Foundation’s Education & Youth Impact Area, and also oversees the Foundation’s Scholarship program and the Shannon St. John Fellowship program.
 Prior to coming to Triangle Community Foundation, Sarah worked in higher education in a variety of roles, including career counseling, admissions, financial aid, and student affairs.
 Sarah is passionate about working with students and helping our future (and current!) leaders thrive; she never misses an opportunity to involve students directly as leaders in her work.
 Sarah is a proud native North Carolinian from New Bern, NC who graduated from UNC-Chapel Hill with a BA in English and a Master’s in Social Work with a concentration in Management and Community Practice and a certificate in Nonprofit Leadership.
 In her free time, Sarah enjoys baking, reading, and spending time with her husband and daughter.
 Sarah also volunteers as a mentor with the National Scholarship Providers Association and loves talking about how to make scholarships and philanthropy accessible to students and early-career professionals.